himanshugupta11002/Fake_news_Detection/README.md

 # Fake_news_Detection
-an open source program condected by omdena
+an open source program conducted by omdena